gordonguthrie/belka-router/docs/example_routes.md

 get_routes() ->
 ```

-the macros define the only logical sets of combinations so use them.
+The macros define the only logical sets of combinations so use them.

-you can turn a URL segment into a value that can be picked up with a prefix of a `:` so "/home/:user" will match "/home/gordon" and return a KV of `{"user", "gordon"}`
+You can turn a URL segment into a value that can be picked up with a prefix of a `:` so "/home/:user" will match "/home/gordon" and return a KV of `{"user", "gordon"}`

 ```erlang
     [